campusrover/PupperPy/software_setup.md

         self.hokey_pokey_ticks += 1
 ```

-Now you just make a copy of run_cerbaris.py and change put your new class in
+Now you just make a copy of run_cerbaris.py and put your new class in
 place of `Control()`